 The original menu featured twenty-five-cent hamburgers, thirty-cent cheeseburgers, fifteen-cent fries, and ten-cent bottled soda pop.
 The drinks were 7-UP, Coke, cream soda, Delaware Punch, orange, root beer, Pepsi, and strawberry.
 Cigarettes and coffee were sold, too, but didn’t last long.
 The addition of milkshakes was made official on the menu in 1975.

 When eating in your car, things can get messy, so at In-N-Out, you’d be offered a lap mat, aka a placemat.
-Back in the day, Harry would make custom lap mats out of the brown wax paper that housed the buns.
+Harry would make custom lap mats out of the brown wax paper that housed the buns back in the day.
 He later switched to pink butcher paper.
 These days, they’re all branded with In-N-Out information.

-The In-N-Out secret menu (which has not been secret since the Internet age) features the Animal Style burger.
+The In-N-Out secret menu (which has not been secret since the Internet age) is known for the Animal Style burger.
 Customer demand in 1961 spawned the mustard-cooked beef burger with lettuce, tomato, pickle, and extra spread with grilled onions on a burger bun.

 A few years later, In-N-Out hung a banner in the store asking customers to “Try a Double-Double,” their double cheese double burger patty.
 Its popularity would make it a permanent addition to their menu.